ETCE-LAB/teaching-material/Requirements-Engineering/README.md

 ## Disclaimer

-The course is modeled and built based on the book "Requirements Engineering – Fundamentals, Principles and Techniques" [(link)](https://link.springer.com/de/book/9783642125775) by Klaus Pohl.
+The course is modelled and built based on the book "Requirements Engineering – Fundamentals, Principles and Techniques" [(link)](https://link.springer.com/de/book/9783642125775) by Klaus Pohl.

-Special thanks to [Prof. Dr. Steffen Herbold](https://www.fim.uni-passau.de/ai-engineering/) and Dr. Christian Bartelt,  [Dr. Christian Bartelt](www.uni-mannheim.de/ines/ueber-uns/wissenschaftliche-mitarbeiterinnen-und-mitarbeiter/dr-christian-bartelt/) who provided valuable input in the form of the teaching materials of their requirements engineering courses.
+Special thanks to [Prof. Dr. Steffen Herbold](https://www.fim.uni-passau.de/ai-engineering/) and [Dr. Christian Bartelt](www.uni-mannheim.de/ines/ueber-uns/wissenschaftliche-mitarbeiterinnen-und-mitarbeiter/dr-christian-bartelt/) who provided valuable input in the form of the teaching materials from their Requirements Engineering courses.